February 2021 - Branch Wars

 final case class Branch(name: BranchName, manager: Employee.Manager)

 Each branch contains a manager where a manager contains 0 or more employees.
 Those employees may be either managers or individual contributors.
-For examples of what branches look like, see the ChallengeSpec
+For examples of what branches look like, see the ChallengeSpec in the source code.

 Getting Started

-- Clone the starter code here.
+1. Clone the starter code here.
 The starter code contains acceptance tests.
-Get the
+Get the ChallengeSpec to pass and you are done!

-, for example).
+2. Run the tests to ensure you are set up (using sbt test, for example).
 All tests will be failing for now.

 Note that the starter code contains two main elements: the challenge and the fundamentals.
 The challenge is the problem described above and the fundamentals are simpler, shorter problems you can solve to brush up on your knowledge prior to completing the full challenge.
 Feel free to skip the fundamentals if you don't feel like you want/need to do them.
 Below you will find a walk-through for how to solve all the fundamentals as well as the main challenge.

 Tip: It may be helpful as you are going through to run only the tests for either the fundamentals or the challenge.
-For example, if you only want to run the fundamental tests, you can do so with sbt 'testOnly **.FundamentalsSpec'
+For example, if you only want to run the fundamental tests, you can do so with sbt 'testOnly **.FundamentalsSpec'.

 Fundamentals